 You may have already stumbled across Lindsey Bugbee's work on Instagram or Pinterest if you're familiar with the world of online lettering.
 Her site, The Postman's Knock, has produced one of the best online calligraphy courses for beginners.

-Instead of indirectly supporting instructors through larger platforms, you can support Bugbee directly by purchasing her course for about $25 on her website.
+Instead of indirectly supporting instructors through larger platforms, you can support Bugbee directly by purchasing her course for $25 on her website.
 She has included several student reviews on the site and a thorough breakdown of what you can expect.

 The six well-developed lessons featured are perfect for beginners who don't know where to start and can't take an in-person workshop.
 Each lesson comes with homework and a short quiz, all in the service of helping the knowledge and skills stick.